 Youth violence has declined sharply over two decades–more than 70 percent in New York State, according to the Center for Disease Control & Prevention.
 Yet in some neighborhoods there are now increasing reports of gang activity and violence.
 Tensions and distrust remain high between law enforcement officials and community members – especially young people.
 Leaders in other cities have shown that youth, communities, and law enforcement can work together for successful solutions.
 Can we follow that path in New York?
 What strategies are already working, and how can we make them stronger?

-David Kennedy, author of Don’t Shoot: One Man, A Street Fellowship, and the End of Violence in Inner-City America; director of the John Jay Center for Crime Prevention and Control
+With remarks from: David Kennedy, author of Don’t Shoot: One Man, A Street Fellowship, and the End of Violence in Inner-City America; and director of the John Jay Center for Crime Prevention and Control; a conversation moderated by Errol Louis, host of Inside City Hall will follow with:

-Reean Charles, Youth Organizing to Save Our Streets (Y.O.S.O.S.)
+- Reean Charles, organizer, Youth Organizing to Save Our Streets (Y.O.S.O.S.)